PxTools/pxtools.github.io/docs/PxWeb2/documentation/installation-on-iis.md

-# Install PxWebApi 2.0 on your IIS server
+# Install PxWeb 2 on your IIS server

-This instruction guides you in how to install PxWeb 2.0 on IIS.
+This instruction guides you in how to install PxWeb 2 on IIS.

 ## Prerequisites

 - A supported Windows server with IIS installed.
+- The [URL Rewrite module](https://www.iis.net/downloads/microsoft/url-rewrite) must be installed on your IIS.
-- ApiUrl to your PxWebapi2 installation.
+- ApiUrl to your PxWebapi 2 installation.
   If your tables endpoint is at `https://your.api.server/PxWeb/api/v2/tables` then your ApiUrl is `https://your.api.server/PxWeb/api/v2`  (omit a trailing slash, one is added automatically)